Wood Deck Refinishing

 The wood needs to be cleaned after sanding to remove residual dust and contaminants from the grain.
 We clean with wood brightener to remove dust, eliminate contaminants, and promote the natural color of the wood, all in one.
 Wood brightener also helps prevent unwanted growth of black mold, algae, and mildew.

 Extensive preparation is the only way to ensure optimal results.
 The final step is application of the protective coating.
 Your specific wood type, coupled with the look or color you are trying to achieve, will determine the best protective coating.
-We use fine oil base sealers for Redwood, Ipe, Teak, Mangaris, Cumaru, and all other woods.
-Water based products are also available in solid stains for a clean even look for almost any wood type.
+We use fine penetrating sealers for Redwood, Ipe, Teak, Mangaris, Cumaru, and all other woods.
+Products are also available in solid stains for a clean even look for almost any wood type.
 We apply all of our coatings by brush to ensure each and every piece of wood receives maximum penetration and saturation.

 Proper maintenance begins with a visual inspection.
 A timeframe of four to ten months can be used to get a general sense frequency.
 However, as weathering, exposure, and wood type may vary, maintenance might be needed sooner and should be performed when visually necessary regardless of timeframe.
 Wood decks are large horizontal surfaces that accept massive amounts of UV, contaminants, and foot traffic.
 This is why horizontal surfaces need maintenance more often to keep them protected and looking their best.
 Imagine not washing your new car for 8 months.
 Chances are, it would look pretty bad.
 The best way to keep the paint looking great is with a periodic wash and wax.
 They need to be cleaned and periodically re coated to protect them from damage.